MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/assembly-how-to-undo-assembly-posting.md

 > [!TIP]
 >  To solve conflicts due to line changes, you can manually revert the changes on the lines in question before undoing the related posted assembly order.
 Alternatively, you can post the assembly order fully and then select to recreate it when undoing the posting.

 The following procedure describes how to undo posted assembly orders where the items were assembled to stock.
 If you want to undo posted assembly orders where the items were assembled to a sales order, then you must use the **Undo Shipment** function on the posted shipment that relates to the posted assembly order.
-For more information, see [How to: Reverse Postings](finance-how-reverse-journal-posting.md).
+For more information, see [Reverse Postings](finance-how-reverse-journal-posting.md).
 The undoing of the posted assembly order then happens automatically in the same way as described in this topic.

 ## <a name="to-undo-posting-of-an-assembly-order"></a>To undo posting of an assembly order
 1. To undo a fully or partially posted assembly order, Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Posted Assembly Orders**, and choose the related link.